DFHack/dfhack/docs/dev/github-workflows.rst

 We run our continuous integration (CI) validation and our release automation via GitHub workflows.
-This allows us to merge PRs with confidence that they won't catestrophically break DFHack functionality.
+This allows us to merge PRs with confidence that they won't catastrophically break DFHack functionality.
 GitHub workflows also allow us to quickly produce stable release builds with fewer manual steps.
 Reducing manual steps for releases is important since it is easy for a person to forget a small but impactful step and therefore produce a bad release that causes